H644b/Student-Browser/README.md

-# LeafBrowser
+Hello this is student browser
-Hello This is Richard Lobo's Property.
+This is forked from: https://github.com/Devetec/LeafBrowser